Mrs. Coulter

-Marisa Coulter (née Delamare) is a fictional character in Philip Pullman's His Dark Materials trilogy and one of the main antagonists of Northern Lights.
-She is the former lover of Lord Asriel and is usually called "Mrs Coulter".
+Marisa Coulter (née Van Zee), known simply as Mrs. Coulter, is a character in Philip Pullman's His Dark Materials trilogy and one of the main antagonists of Northern Lights: the former lover of Lord Asriel and biological mother of Lyra Belacqua.

 Description

-Mrs Coulter is 35 years old in the third novel, The Amber Spyglass.
+Mrs. Coulter is 35 years old in the third novel, The Amber Spyglass.
 She is described as being "beautiful and young" with "sleek black hair" that "framed her cheeks" and slim, though later accounts of her describe her as having blonde or "golden" hair.
 Such details of a character's physical appearances are uncommon in His Dark Materials.
-There is a reference in Lyra's Oxford to Mrs Coulter having written an academic work called 'The Bronze Clocks of Benin'.
+There is a reference in Lyra's Oxford to Mrs. Coulter having written an academic work called 'The Bronze Clocks of Benin'.